General Class Policies

 University Attendance Policy

 Students are expected to attend and participate in every class meeting.
 Instructors establish specific policies relating to absences in their courses and communicate these policies to the students through the course syllabi.
 Individual instructors, based upon the nature of the course, determine what effect excused and unexcused absences have in determining grades and upon students’ ability to remain enrolled in their courses.
-The university reserves the right to determine that excessive absences, whether justified or not, are sufficient cause for institutional withdrawals or failing grades.
+The University reserves the right to determine that excessive absences, whether justified or not, are sufficient cause for institutional withdrawals or failing grades.

 Course Attendance Policy